WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: Illustrative case study of railway track health monitoring

-Railway track stiffness serves as a key indicator of the health condition of railway infrastructure.
-It is primarily determined by the stiffness of the ballast substructure and the fastening components, such as bolts, clamps, and railpads.
-Estimating the stiffness parameters of these track components provides valuable insights into the condition of the railway track infrastructure.
-For instance, defects in railway sleepers, such as hanging sleepers or severe ballast crushing, have been shown to reduce track stiffness directly \cite{shiCritical2023}.
-In the current case study, we demonstrate the estimation of track component stiffness using Axle-Box Acceleration (ABA) measurements.
-The ABA measurement system is a cost-effective drive-by inspection technique installed on operational trains.
-It captures vibration signals under operational conditions using accelerometer sensors mounted on the axle box of a moving vehicle \cite{unsiwilaiMultipleaxle2023}.
-With the availability of ABA systems, developing a fully automated framework to analyze the ABA drive-by vibration response can significantly enhance the monitoring capabilities of railway infrastructure over both time and space.
+Railway track stiffness is a key indicator of infrastructure health, primarily influenced by the stiffness of the ballast substructure and fastening components like bolts, clamps, and rail pads.
+Estimating the stiffness of these components offers insights into track condition.
+For instance, defects in railway sleepers, such as hanging sleepers or ballast crushing, can significantly reduce track stiffness \cite{shiCritical2023}.

-To demonstrate the application of our proposed methodology, we use simulated ABA vibration responses to estimate track stiffness parameters.
-In this case study, the track stiffness is characterized by two parameters: railpad stiffness and ballast stiffness, both estimated from the ABA signals.
-The track stiffness is represented as the vector $k = [k_\mathrm{p}, k_\mathrm{b}]^\intercal$, where $k_\mathrm{p}$ denotes the railpad stiffness and $k_\mathrm{b}$ denotes the ballast stiffness.
+In this paper, we use simulated ABA vibration responses to estimate track stiffness parameters, characterized by rail pad stiffness and ballast stiffness, represented as the vector \( k = [k_{\mathrm{p}}, k_{\mathrm{b}}]^\intercal \).

-\subsection{Data}
+\subsubsection{Data}

-We simulate the Vehicle-track interactions for segments of 10 sleepers, obtained for four measurement speeds of 35\,km/h, 50\,km/h, 55\,km/h, and 65\,km/h, under four stiffness variation scenarios.
-Data for this case study is generated using the finite-element model described in \cite{shenEvaluatingRailwayTrack2023a} and is publicly available online \cite{Vehicledata}.
-This model accurately represents the physics of the vehicle-track interaction and simulates ABA measurements at different operational speeds under different stiffness variation scenarios.
-Figure \ref{fg:layout} illustrates the schematic view of a 10-sleeper track segment and the corresponding ABA measurements collected over the sleepers.
+We simulate vehicle-track interactions over segments of 10 sleepers at speeds of 35 km/h, 50 km/h, 65 km/h, 80 km/h, and 90 km/h, under four stiffness variation scenarios.
+The dataset is generated using a finite-element vehicle-track interaction model implemented in MATLAB, where the rail and sleepers are modeled as Timoshenko beam elements supported by rail pads and ballast with stiffness and damping properties.
+The vehicle is represented as a wheelset with Hertzian contact for wheel-rail interaction.
+Further details on the model can be found in \cite{shenEvaluatingRailwayTrack2023a}.
+Figure \ref{fg:layout} shows a schematic of the track segment and the corresponding ABA measurements for each combination of speed and stiffness scenario.